 Our school kitchen is proud to serve a variety of healthy freshly cooked meals, fully prepared and cooked on the premises daily.
 Our in-house catering team is supported by Relish Catering, and all our menus are produced in line with Government food standards, and offer your child a well-balanced meal.
 The team is committed to bringing in new ideas as well as engaging with the children and making them a part of how the menu is shaped to deliver exciting, freshly made and modern dishes which reflect the needs of the pupils.

 We offer a full Halal menu alongside non-Halal, observing full separation of storage, preparation and service between the Halal and non-Halal food.
 This enables us to meet the needs of all of our families

-School meals can also be adapted for any specific dietary requirements, The kitchen team utilise the dietary and Allergen information provided by you as parents to adapt the dishes to meet your child’s individual requirements.
-It is essential that this information is arcuate and as up to date as possible, if you have any concerns or want to update the information please contact the school office.
+School meals can also be adapted for any specific dietary requirements, The kitchen team utilises the dietary and Allergen information provided by you as parents to adapt the dishes to meet your child’s individual requirements.
+It is essential that this information is arcuate and as up-to-date as possible, if you have any concerns or want to update the information please contact the school office.

 If your child prefers packed lunches but you would like them to take up the offer of a free lunch in Reception, Year 1 and Year 2, the kitchen offers a 'Grab Bag', which contains a freshly made sandwich or wrap, vegetable sticks, a freshly made cake, biscuit or fruit-based yoghurt, and fresh fruit.
 These are available every day, throughout the year